PushpakJagtap/Pushpak_Website/content/project/barrier/index.md

 date = 2018-11-10T00:00:00

 # Project summary to display on homepage.
-summary = "Barrier functions play the analogical role for safety to that of Lyapunov functions for stability.
-Such functions have the potential to alleviate the issue of so-called _curse of dimensionality_ (i.e., computational complexity grows exponentially with the dimension of the state set) in formal verification and synthesis of dynamical systems using discretization-based techniques."
+summary = "Barrier functions play an analogical role for safety to that of Lyapunov functions for stability.
+Such functions have the potential to alleviate the issue of the so-called _curse of dimensionality_ (i.e., computational complexity grows exponentially with the dimension of the state set) in formal verification and synthesis of dynamical systems using discretization-based techniques."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`